 The IRE/NICAR Mentorship Program

 IRE organizes a mentorship progam each year for people who attend our annual IRE and CAR conferences.
 Interested in applying?
 Here’s what you need to know.

-The relationship should be mentor-led but mentee-driven: The mentor guides the relationship, but it’s up to the mentee to keep the train rolling, so to speak.
+The mentor relationship should be mentor-led but mentee-driven: The mentor guides the relationship, but it’s up to the mentee to keep the train rolling.

 We encourage participants to schedule regular check-ins afterward — by phone, email, Slack, whatever works — to discuss progress and work through roadblocks.
 Just come up with a schedule that suits you both and stick to it.

-IRE’s mentorship programs are for building skills, not advancing careers.
+IRE’s mentorship program is meant for building skills, not advancing careers.
 Participants should focus on working through reporting problems rather than strictly networking or job-seeking.

 Discussions between mentors and mentees should be confidential unless both parties agree otherwise.